-Gaiters on snowboarding jackets are typically found on the inside of the cuff area, and helps hold that cuff where it needs to be so that snow stays out of the jacket.
+Gaiters on snowboarding jackets are typically found on the inside of the cuff area and help hold that cuff where it needs to be so that snow stays out of the jacket.
 Sometimes, gaiters can stretch to adjust, and other times, gaiters will come with thumbholes.

 Q: How many pockets do I really need on my snowboarding jacket?

-Pocket number on any snowboarding jacket is really a matter of personal preference, but if you want to be able to stay organized and take items along with you, then you will want some pockets on your jacket.
-Make sure that the pockets on the jacket have flaps or waterproof zippers on them, so that the items you take along with you stay warm and dry when you are on the mountain.
+The pocket number on any snowboarding jacket is really a matter of personal preference, but if you want to be able to stay organized and take items along with you, then you will want some pockets on your jacket.
+Make sure that the pockets on the jacket have flaps or waterproof zippers on them so that the items you take along with you stay warm and dry when you are on the mountain.